seaprep-ap-cs/lectureNotes/unit-notes/Design Recipe for Methods.md

 will approach solving problems in an organized and systematic way.
 You will avoid making common mistakes.
 You will have a much stronger grasp of the problem and how to solve it.
 You will avoid "blank screen syndrome"; otherwise known as "I-understand-the-problem-but-I'm-stuck-and-I-can't-get-started".
-Each step of the design recipe will be explained; we will use the following problem statement to demonstrate how each step is used: Write a problem that calculates any power of any integer.
+Each step of the design recipe will be explained; we will use the following problem statement to demonstrate how each step is used: Write a method that calculates any power of any integer.

 #### Step 1: Develop data defintions and data examples